-A sort of general purpose scope viewer that can be mapped arbitrarily to any internal bits of SuperCollider synths.
+A general purpose scope viewer that can be mapped arbitrarily to any internal bits of SuperCollider synths.
 It is intended as a interactive instrument that can be manipulated in real time for generative audio visuals performances.
-The visual tool can be used with any SuperCollider synth definitions, even your own as long as they follow some naming conventions.
+The visual tool can be used with any SuperCollider synth definitions, even your own as long as they follow some naming conventions

 Project link: https://github.com/AVUIs/Butterfly

 Esoterion Universe Gestenkrach is a fork of Esoterion Universe which adds support for SuperCollider sound engine with much wider variety of sounds, and LeapMotion sensor integration for more playful universe navigation and planet sculpting.
 Also the UI was adapted and made more directly responsive to LeapMotion input.
 Original description: under Gen.AV 1

 tap reactive audio visual system.
 The system plays with the tactile, analog feel of tapping surfaces as a digital input device.
 This input and it’s gestures in turn drive sound and visuals expressively.

 residUUm is a an attempt to sonify a particle system whose inhabitants exchange and discard their sonic characteristics as they collide leaving remnants that contribute a din of noise as their larger bodies fade.
 The sound engine and graphics are done, but the exchanging of characteristics has yet to be accomplished.
 This project uses processing to send visual characteristics of particle bodies to be sonified in pd.